zl2974/hot_coffee/Proposal.md

- In this project, we are interested in using quantitative data to assess whether streets with cafes are easier to generate parking tickets and how much fine- amount are possibly associated with coffee.
+ In this project, we are interested in using quantitative data to assess whether streets with cafes are easier to generate parking tickets and how much fine- amount are possibly associated with boroughs.
 We are also interested in the association between parking violations and time period during a day and different boroughs.